 If you’re interested in real estate transactions, “escrow” is a term you’ve probably already heard.
-Escrow is an arrangement where you use a third party to protect yourself from the risks involved in such a big financial transaction.
+An escrow is an arrangement where you use a third party to protect yourself from the risks involved in such a big financial transaction.
 For instance, A and B want to enter into a real estate agreement, but A doesn’t trust her money to B because he’s a stranger.
 In fact, A is afraid that B may run away with her money without getting the property she wants to buy.
 That’s where C comes on.
 C (your escrow agent) is an impartial third party who handles the arrangement, ensuring that it’s fair.

 What is an Escrow Agreement?

 An escrow agreement is a legal document stating the terms and conditions of the real estate sale between the parties involved, including the escrow agent.
 In the previous example, A, B, and C’s arrangements are outlined in an escrow agreement, which is legally binding.
 So, what’s Included in an Escrow Agreement?

 An escrow agreement contains information about your escrow agent and the escrow company.
 This should include the escrow fees to make the sale transaction succeed.
 Before you sign the agreement, ensure that this section is clear.
 You need the exact details of the escrow since you are entrusting your money to this person or company.

 2. The Funds Involved in Escrow

 The escrow funds need to be included as well.
 The escrow agreement includes the amount of the funds, and the conditions for it to be released to the seller of the real estate property.
 The information in this section should be clear and easily understood by all the parties involved in the transaction.

 3. The Conditions to be Fulfilled by All Parties